Stephen Smale: Research

 In the study of dynamical systems, Smale introduced what is now known as a Morse–Smale system.
 For these dynamical systems, Smale was able to prove Morse inequalities relating the cohomology of the underlying space to the dimensions of the (un)stable manifolds.
 Part of the significance of these results is from Smale's theorem asserting that the gradient flow of any Morse function can be arbitrarily well approximated by a Morse–Smale system without closed orbits.
 Using these tools, Smale was able to construct self-indexing Morse functions, where the value of the function equals its Morse index at any critical point.
 Using these self-indexing Morse functions as a key tool, Smale resolved the generalized Poincaré conjecture in every dimension greater than four.
 Building on these works, he also established the more powerful h-cobordism theorem the following year, together with the full classification of simply-connected smooth five-dimensional manifolds.

-Smale also identified the Smale horseshoe, inspiring much subsequent research.
+Smale also introduced the horseshoe map, inspiring much subsequent research.
 He also outlined a research program carried out by many others.
 Smale is also known for injecting Morse theory into mathematical economics, as well as recent explorations of various theories of computation.

 In 1998 he compiled a list of 18 problems in mathematics to be solved in the 21st century, known as Smale's problems.
 This list was compiled in the spirit of Hilbert's famous list of problems produced in 1900.
 In fact, Smale's list contains some of the original Hilbert problems, including the Riemann hypothesis and the second half of Hilbert's sixteenth problem, both of which are still unsolved.
 Other famous problems on his list include the Poincaré conjecture (now a theorem, proved by Grigori Perelman), the P = NP problem, and the Navier–Stokes equations, all of which have been designated Millennium Prize Problems by the Clay Mathematics Institute.